 What is Making Tax Digital in Accounting and Bookkeeping?

-Making Tax Digital is a government initiative to digitise the UK’s tax system and simplify the way tax is collected.
-The main idea behind this reform is to give HMRC more efficient access to businesses’ financial records and to establish HMRC as the most technologically advanced tax administration in the world.
+Making Tax Digital is a government initiative to digitize the UK’s tax system and simplify the way tax is collected.
+The main idea behind this reform is to give HMRC more efficient access to businesses’ financial records and to establish HMRC as the most technologically advanced tax administration globally.
 This initiative aims to eliminate annual tax returns, replacing them with quarterly digital updates to HMRC.

 – Quarterly reporting